Yorick: Name

-The name Yorick has been interpreted as an attempt to render a Scandinavian forename: usually either Eric or Jørg, a form of the name George.
-The name Rorik has also been suggested, as Saxo Grammaticus wrote that this was the grandfather of Amleth, who served as the inspiration for Hamlet.
+The name Yorick has been interpreted as an attempt to render a Scandinavian forename: usually either Eric or Jørg (/da/), a form of the name "George".
+The name Rorik has also been suggested, as Saxo Grammaticus wrote that this was the grandfather of Amleth, who served as the inspiration for Prince Hamlet.
 Alternative suggestions include the ideas that it may be derived from the Old Norse name of the city of York (Jórvík), or that it is a near-anagram of the Greek word Kyrios and thus a reference to the Catholic martyr Edmund Campion.

 Portrayals

 A statue of Prince Hamlet contemplating Yorick's skull in Stratford-upon-Avon.

 The earliest known printed image of Hamlet holding Yorick's skull is a 1773 engraving by John Hall after a design by Edward Edwards, in Bell's edition of Shakespeare's plays.
 The image of Hamlet holding Yorick's skull has become a popular trope in media, becoming a metonymic symbol for acting and theatre as a whole.
 A bronze statue depicting Hamlet with the skull of Yorick is located in Stratford-upon-Avon, the birth town of William Shakespeare, and skull imagery is commonly used in souvenirs and artwork throughout the town.
 In theatrical productions of Hamlet, Yorick is typically portrayed with a fake skull.
 Skulls of Yorick have been made from materials such as wood, plaster, papier-mâché, fibreglass, and plastic.
 However, real human skulls have also been used for the role.

 David Tennant used the cranium of pianist André Tchaikowsky for Yorick's skull in a 2008 Royal Shakespeare Company production.

-Pianist André Tchaikowsky donated his skull to the Royal Shakespeare Company for use in theatrical productions, hoping that it would be used as the skull of Yorick.
-Tchaikowsky died in 1982.
+Pianist André Tchaikowsky, who died in 1982, donated his skull to the Royal Shakespeare Company for use in theatrical productions, hoping that it would be used as the skull of Yorick.
 His skull was used during rehearsals for a 1989 RSC production of Hamlet starring Mark Rylance, but the company eventually decided to use a replica skull in the performance.
 In 2008, Tchaikowsky's skull was used by David Tennant in an RSC production of Hamlet at the Courtyard Theatre, Stratford-upon-Avon.
 It was later announced that the skull had been replaced, after it became apparent that news of the skull distracted the audience too much from the play.
 This was untrue, however, and the skull was used as a prop throughout the run of the production after its move to London's West End.